 INTERNATIONAL CUSTOMERS SHAPING INDUSTRY

-Established brands from abroad like Supreme and Vetements continue to have strong influence on the Korean market, accounting for c.70% of all luxury fashion sales.
-However, local emerging designers are gradually growing in stature and popularity and we expect they will claim a larger market share in the years to come.
-Part of this growth is due to popularity with Chinese tourists, who view Korea as a cool, hip place in terms of fashion, pop culture and music.
+Established brands from abroad, like Supreme and Vetements, continue to have a strong influence on the Korean market, accounting for c.70% of all luxury fashion sales.
+However, local emerging designers are gradually growing in stature and popularity and we expect them to claim a larger market share in the years to come.
+Part of this growth is due to its popularity with Chinese tourists, who look to Korea for fashion, pop culture and music.
 Seoul’s bi-annual fashion week has become a key industry event, and the opportunity to showcase Korean fashion and street styles to the world.
 Looks are refreshingly different from what we see in New York, London, Milan, and Paris, with touches of personalisation and DIY detailing mixed with minimal outfits.
-Loose fit, oversized garments dominate outside the venue and fashion enthusiasts flock to the venue, using the opportunity to showcase their own individual styles and industry forge connections/
+Loose fit, oversized garments dominate outside the venues, and fashion enthusiasts flock to Seoul during this period jumping on the opportunity to showcase their own individual styles and forge industry connections.

 Photographed by Alex Finch